Skip to content

 An AI gate at a software company had waved a malicious package through while citing a support ticket, SEC-4521, in its own decision log.
 The catch: there was no ticket SEC-4521.
 The AI had invented the paperwork that justified its own bad call, then filed it as if it were real.
 Six other AI reviewers further down the chain had each assumed someone else had actually read the code.
 Nobody had.

-That is the dream dixon.ai story: an AI not merely getting something wrong, but fabricating the evidence that it had got it right.
+That’s the dream dixon.ai story: an AI that got something wrong and then fabricated the evidence that it had got it right.
 I could feel the post writing itself.

 The one rule

-I have a single rule for the radar, and it is the same rule I have for every AI answer on this site.
+I’ve got a single rule for the radar, and it’s the same rule I have for every AI answer on this site.
 Before I write a word about a claim, I go and read the primary source myself.
 Not the summary.
 Not the headline.
 The actual thing.

 So I opened the report.